PMI · CAPM

 Beyond immediate salary impact, the CAPM serves as the primary qualification pathway toward the PMP certification—the most widely recognized project management credential globally, with an average U.S. salary exceeding $118,000.
 PMI projects a 33% increase in demand for project management professionals over the coming decade, and the Bureau of Labor Statistics forecasts 6% growth in project management specialist roles between 2024 and 2034, faster than the average across all occupations.
 For candidates without significant work experience, the CAPM is the most credible way to signal project management competency to employers.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 626 questions.

 Multiple correct answersExplanation